-In addition, prior to making an award greater than the simplified acquisition threshold (currently set at \$150,000), any information about applicants that is in the designated integrity and performance system accessible through SAM will be reviewed and considered.
+In addition, prior to making an award greater than the simplified acquisition threshold (currently set at \$150,000), any information about applicants that is in the designated integrity and performance system accessible through the System for Award Management (SAM) will be reviewed and considered.
 An applicant may review and comment on any information about the applicant in SAM that a federal awarding agency previously entered in the designated integrity and performance system, and such applicant comments will also be reviewed and considered.

 Past performance with DOJ grant funding will be considered in this review process.
 Past performance review may include a reduction in score for prior poor performance.
-Factors that may be included in the past performance review are whether progress reports demonstrate effectiveness of the project, whether past activities of the applicant have been limited to program purpose areas, the extent to which the applicant has adhered to all special conditions in the prior awards, the extent to which the applicant has completed closeout of prior awards in a timely manner, whether the applicant has received financial clearances in a timely manner, whether the applicant has adhered to on site monitoring visit in a timely manner, whether the applicant has adhered to single audit requirements, and the extent to which the applicant has spent prior grant funds in a timely manner.
+Factors that may be included in the past performance review are whether progress reports demonstrate effectiveness of the project, whether past activities of the applicant have been limited to program purpose areas, the extent to which the applicant has adhered to all special conditions in the prior awards, the extent to which the applicant has completed with programmatic and financial reporting requirements, the extent to which the applicant has completed closeout of prior awards in a timely manner, whether the applicant has received financial clearances in a timely manner, whether the applicant has resolved any issues identified in an audit or on site monitoring visit in a timely manner, whether the applicant has adhered to single audit requirements, and the extent to which the applicant has spent prior grant funds in a timely manner.

-Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the head of the DOJ awarding agency component (i.e., by the head of the OJP, OVW, or COPS Office, as applicable), who may also give consideration to factors including awardees that have completed a strategic plan under a purpose area #2 award, prior funding history, current award balances, underserved populations, population served, geographic diversity, Promise Zones, strategic priorities, past performance, and available funding when making awards.
+Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the head of the DOJ awarding agency component (i.e., by the head of the OJP, OVW, or COPS Office, as applicable), who may also give consideration to factors including awardees that have completed a strategic plan under a purpose area #2 award, prior funding history, current award balances, underserved populations, population served, geographic diversity, strategic priorities, past programmatic performance, significant concerns of DOJ components regarding ability of the applicant to administer Federal funds, and available funding when making awards.